 Chargefox partners with Yurika for electric highway

-The Australian EV charging network operator Chargefox is partnering with Yurika to manage the 17 fast charging parks that are the Queensland Electric Super Highway.
+The Australian EV charging network operator Chargefox is partnering with Yurika to manage the fast-charging sites that are the Queensland Electric Super Highway.
 They have also opened the “most powerful EV charging station in the southern hemisphere”.Weiterlesen

 Melbourne to pilot Uber Air’s flying taxis

 Uber has selected Australia as the first “international market” for its planned e-flight taxi service Uber Air.
 Melbourne be the third city to pilot the program following Dallas and Los Angeles.
 Test flights are scheduled to start next year and commercial operations from 2023.Weiterlesen

 Bavaria, Rolec EV, Melbourne, EMotorWerks.

 32 new BMW i3 with range extender are joining the fleet of Bavaria’s public authorities.
 They will be distributed among the state’s construction authorities and the motorway directorate.
 In order to erect almost 190 new charging stations at the new fleet bases, the Bavarian state invests additional 3,8m euros.
 The stations shall enable visitors to charge their EVs for free while they deal with their affairs.